 Fagpersonweb

-Need to view class lists or register grades digitally?
-Use Fagpersonweb!
+Do you need to view class lists or register marks digitally?
+Then you can use Fagpersonweb!

 Logg in to Fagpersonweb

-Note: You will only see courses where you are registered as an examiner in FS (Felles studentsystem).
-This link is created by the study administration.
+Important: You will only see courses where you are registered as teacher or examiner in FS (Felles studentsystem).
+The Study Administration registers you in the system.

 What can you do in Fagpersonweb?